Introducing the Mini Toolbar

-The Mini Toolbar is by nature unobtrusive -- and thus not visible all the time within the PowerPoint 2010 interface.
-It only pops up when some text is selected -- follow these steps to summon the Mini Toolbar:
+The Mini Toolbar is by nature unobtrusive, and thus not visible all the time within the PowerPoint 2010 interface.
+You can access it via a right-click, but it only pops up on its own, when some text is selected, follow these steps to summon the Mini Toolbar:

 Figure 1: New presentation

 - Select any text, and you can see a semitransparent Mini Toolbar (see Figure 2, here the Mini Toolbar is almost transparent).

 Figure 2: Select text to summon the Mini Toolbar

 - To make the transparent Mini Toolbar visible, hover the cursor on top of the toolbar as shown in Figure 3.